TalentHub PartnersJapan market-entry business case

 Sales Channels

-A plan for how you will actually reach customers: through direct sales, local distributors, or technical partners.
+A plan for how you will actually access customers: through direct distributors and technical partners, as well as the type of activity required.

 4